OnahPmi/Multi-Ligands-Docking-With-Vina/README.md

 ### Steps

 1. **Setup:**
-   - Download the `Multi-Ligands-Docking-With_Vina-Python_Script` and extract contents.
-Go to `code` and hit the download botton
    - Ensure that the `obabel_prep_ligands.py` script and the `raw_ligand.sdf` file are in the same directory.
    - Ensure that Open babel (obabel) is installed and added to the system path variables.
    - Ensure you have a virtual environment with Python 3 and RDKit installed.